 - Clothing Closet

-Concerned teachers, family members, or peers may refer students to Ms. Mandy for a variety of reasons.
+Concerned teachers, family members, or peers may refer students to the school's Social Worker for a variety of reasons.
 Administrators may refer students for violation of school policy.
 Any student may request to be in a support group and receive emotional support at any time during the school year.
 The services and supports provided by the school social worker are free.
 Since we are in a school setting, NO CLINICAL THERAPY WILL BE PROVIDED.
-However, Ms. Mandy will always make every effort to collaborate with the student and their families to refer students to outside agencies that are appropriate for the students' needs.
-Ms. Mandy takes student confidentiality very seriously and will protect it at all costs unless the student has disclosed the desire to hurt themselves or someone else or that they are a victim of abuse or neglect.
+However, every effort will be made to collaborate with the student and their families to refer students to outside agencies that are appropriate for the students' needs.
+Ms. Nicole takes student confidentiality very seriously and will protect it at all costs unless the student has disclosed the desire to hurt themselves or someone else or that they are a victim of abuse or neglect.